Ice Maidens

 * * *

 It had stopped snowing.
 Through breaking cloud, stars shivered in frosty silence.
 I pulled up the collar of my ski jacket, and with a grunt, heaved the jump bag over my shoulder.
-It was late and the street was deserted.
+Late in the evening the street stood deserted.
 A church bell tolled mournfully and the hair on the back of my neck twitched.

 With an impatient jerk, I pulled out my gloves and a postcard fluttered into slush on the sidewalk.
 I stared at it for a moment before picking it up.
 I unfolded the stiff cardboard and read the single line.
-All it said was, ‘Come to me now.
+All it said, ‘Come to me now.
 I need you’.
-It was signed with his usual scratchy scrawl and I pursed my lips as I unzipped the jacket and slid the card into the breast pocket of my woolen shirt.
+Signed with his usual scratchy scrawl, I pursed my lips as I unzipped the jacket and slid the card into the breast pocket of my woolen shirt.

 Why now, Dad?

 I shifted my jump bag to a more comfortable position and started down the street.
 The snow crunched and squeaked beneath my feet and my face tingled from the cold.
-It was a two-hour slog along a steep, winding road to The Hill, but I knew a shortcut.
-I couldn’t see any point in paying a motel good money just to hang around till morning.
-And besides, the walk would do me good.
+I had a two-hour slog along a steep, winding road to The Hill, but I knew a shortcut.
+I couldn’t see any point paying a motel good money to hang around till morning.
+Besides, the walk would do me good.

 The icy sidewalk gave way to a narrow frozen road and the houses gradually thinned out – black outlines in the night.
 An occasional yellow circle of light from a power pole scattered the shadows.
 Overhead, a half moon glowed hard white, streaking patchy clouds with silver, making the frozen fields glitter.
 The silence lay thick around me, broken only by the regular crunch of my footfalls and my uneven breathing.

-After a while, I felt that someone was following me.
-I even stopped to look back along the road, but there was no one there.
+After a while, I felt that someone followed me.
+I even stopped to look back along the road, but couldn’t see anyone.
 Away from the noise and bustle of a big city, I was letting my imagination run wild.

 As I walked, I thought I could hear the sound of mincing steps.
 The more I tried to ignore it the louder they became.
 I stopped suddenly and whirled, but there was nothing there.
-This wasn’t funny anymore and I chided myself for a fool.
+I shook my head and chided myself for a fool.

 Bare birch and oak began to reach toward the road from the blackness of the forest.
-I started looking for the trail, but it wasn’t there, probably lost somewhere beneath the snow.
+I started looking for the trail, but couldn’t see it, probably lost somewhere beneath the snow.
 Hands on hips, I stared at the road as it wound its way up, clinging to the edge of the hill.

 I checked my bearings, certain the trail should be here.
-I was puzzled and annoyed that I couldn’t find it.
+Somewhat puzzled, I felt annoyed that I couldn’t find it.
 I must have walked through here hundreds of times.
-Snow or not, it was always used – at least it was when I was a kid.
-Listening to my breathing, I was unaccountably cold, a chill that came from within.
-Shadows moved around me, but when I looked, all was silent and still.
+Snow or not, everybody always used it – at least they did when I was a kid.
+Listening to my breathing, I felt unaccountably cold, a chill that came from within.
+Shadows moved around me, but when I looked, everything lay shrouded in silence and night.

 With a sigh, I jumped over a narrow ditch along the road and plowed through the powdery snow that covered the unmarked field.
 Twenty minutes tops and I would be home.
 Well, what used to be my home.